 The Westminster College Chapter of Habitat for Humanity is affiliated with the Mahoning County Habitat for Humanity in Youngstown, Ohio.
 Each year, a group of students join this chapter and agree to become integral members of this community by attending regular meetings, participating in scheduled work days.
 These students may also have the opportunity to attend a Spring Break trip.

-The Spring Break 2017 Work Trip will be taken the week of March 11-18, 2017, returning to Georgetown, South Carolina.
+The Spring Break 2018 Work Trip will be taken the week of March 3-10, 2018.
+The destination is to be determined.
 Participants are required to make a deposit and participate in fund raising programs.

 Experience Alaska is an experiential trip through volunteer work, development of relationships, spiritual reflection, and vocational discernment.
 Students will blog their experiences and develop a video documentary highlighting the people they met, the work they were able to do, and the places they were able to visit.
 The trip will be in May 2017, exact dates to be determined.
 Those attending will need to participate in fund raising events and pay a registration fee (yet to be determined) and participate in pre-trip planning and education sessions.